Prinkesh39/First-Project-/README.md

 Jupyter notebook/COLAB can be used to download the python file and used for training the dataset.

+Files in the repository:

+1).
+README.md
+2).
+Dataset of Taiwan Credit Card defaults
+3). .py file consists of the actual analysis and model to predict the probability of default

 Technical Details:

 Logistic Regression and Random Forrest ensemble method is used for our model.
 Grid Search technique employed in both of our model.

+Summary:
+With this model we will mainly look into 3 important questions:

+1) How a customer's demography mainly Gender, Education and Marital Status effects the probability of default in repayment ?

+Inference: There is no definite relationship between the customer's Gender or Edcation level with the probability of their default

+2)Is there any relation between customer's age and the repayment habit of the customer?

+Inference: We can see that young customer's in their 20s and 30s are more prone to defaults.

+3)How accurately we can predict the default in repayment?

+Inference: Logistic Regression is a simple model with accuracy (~82%) matching to our Random Forrest model.

 Acknowledgements: